OmkarMetri/Bidirectional-RNN/README.md

 # Bidirectional-RNN

-## Dataset
-1. Collected handwritten Kannada documents from different groups of people
-2. Experiment was conducted on 500 such documents
-3. Documents scanned from the scanner will have noise

 ## Preprocessing
 1. The images is resized to 28*28.
 2. After this, the images is converted to black and white images using simple thresholding technique.